15 Best Leg Exercises and Workout for Muscle & Strength

 How many leg exercises should i do

-A workout routine that includes 2-4 different leg exercises per session is generally sufficient for most people.
+A workout routine with 2-4 different leg exercises per session is generally sufficient for most people.
 It’s important to focus on quality over quantity and to give your muscles time to recover between workouts.

-If you’re not sure what workout routine is best for your goals, talking to a trainer.
+Talk to a trainer if you’re unsure what workout routine is best for your goals.

 What are some common mistakes people make when doing leg exercises?